 What do I mean by “layering”?
 Consider someone looking to steal a vehicle.

 - A vehicle unlocked and parked on the street can easily be picked up in an opportunistic attack.
 This is how I would view an account with a poor or easily guessable password.
+This is because, whilst it may have a password, there are automated tools that can test a list of common passwords against it.
+If it is found in a breach: it may already know the password/username combination to use.

 What Is the Difference Between Two-Factor Authentication and Two-Step Verification?